benja-wu/atlas-search-demo/README.md

 ## Background
 1. MongoDB Atlas Search is the is a full-text search solution that offers a seamless and scalable experience for building relevance-based features.
 2. Atlas search uses lucene engine as the reversed index search engine as ES/Solr.
 3. This demo aims at create a demo with eShop search items scenario.
 It will return personalization of search results with recently viewed behaviors.
+It also supports comnay operator configure some promotion keywords for special sale events.

-## Data schema
+## Collections
-There are two collections in this demo, customers and items.
+* There are two main collections in this demo, customers and items.
 The `customers` collection stores website visitor's recent behavior and user tags.
 The `items` collection stores eShop item details for display and search.

+* The `marketing_config` collection stores company operator's configuration for special sale promotion search
 ### Customers
 Demo document:
 ```json